Kombolcha massacre: Massacre

-Kombolcha was occupied by the TPLF forces from late October through the end of 2021.
-The massacre of Amhara civilians occurred on 30 October 2021, following the infiltration of the attackers into the town.
+Kombolcha was captured by the Tigray Defense Forces (TDF) in late October 2021.
+The massacre of ethnic Amhara civilians occurred on 30 October 2021, following the infiltration of the attackers into the town.
 Residents reported chaotic nights and gunshots.
-The massacre of the 100 Amhara youths occurred after a year of continuous fighting in the Tigray War, and with the invasion of Tigray forces into the Amhara region.
-Frightened residents reported that they had spent the day in their homes as gunfire shook the town.
-Members of the TPLF shot and summarily executed the youths, and reportedly set the victims on fire at a compound of a Turkey-based company.
+The massacre of the 100 youths occurred after a year of continuous fighting in the Tigray War, and with the invasion of Tigray forces into the Amhara region.
+Surviving residents reported that they had spent the day in their homes as gunfire shook the town.
+TDF combatants summarily executed the youths, and reportedly set the victims on fire at a compound of a Turkish-based company.
 AAA identified partial victim's list and published testimonies.

 Looting and ransacking

 Tigray forces reportedly looted and ransacked foreign aid essentials, and private and public properties, including the WFP food supplies for malnourished children in Kombolcha.
 WFP reported that it suspended distributing food aid after Tigray gunmen looted its warehouses, and stole large quantities of essential food supplies while holding aid staff at gunpoint.
 A UN spokesperson also communicated another mass looting in the town, and the additional hijacking of 18 WFP aid trucks by the TPLF forces.
 The government reported looting and damages to these manufacturing industries in Kombolcha and Dessie: 10 food processing, 11 leather and textile factories, 3 metal processing factories, 11 Agro-processing, and 10 chemical industries.
 TPLF also destroyed infrastructure and facilities such as schools and health stations.